Thursday, December 06, 2007

 See my review of the FOMC statement here

+"For the first the trade sector has been positive to U.S economic growth."
 This statement was made in reference to higher U.S. exports (driven by USD weakness).
 See the post,

 Just One Reason Why The Economy Will Remain Strong